Skip to main content

 Posterior facet syndrome

-Posterior facet syndrome affects the facet joints in the lumbar spine, or lower back.
+Posterior facet syndrome affects the facet joints in the lumbar spine or lower back.
 Since these joints experience frequent repetitive motion, they can become worn.
 That leads to pain and surrounding nerve irritation.

 Damaged spinal nerve roots